-Children are encouraged from an early age to be responsible for their own behaviour, developing the skill of self discipline.
+Children are encouraged, from an early age, to be responsible for their own behaviour, developing the skill of self discipline.
 Unacceptable behaviour is dealt with quickly by the class teacher.
-If the behaviour is serious or persistent then the child is sent to the Assistant Headteacher and then to the Headmaster.
-If the situation is not resolved, or deemed to be extremely serious, then parent/carers will be invited into school to discuss the matter.
+If the behaviour is serious or persistent then the child is sent to the Deputy Headteacher and then to the Headmaster.
+If the situation is not resolved, or deemed to be extremely serious, then parents/carers will be invited into school to discuss the matter.
 In addition to day to day behaviour management, we have procedures and a policy to counteract any case of bullying.

 General Code of Conduct

 - Please do not shout when inside the school

 - Keep your hands, feet and objects to yourself and show respect for your own and other people's property

 - No Jewellery or badges should be worn to school except a plain watch and stud earrings.
 Body piercing is not allowed

 - Please do not bring anything valuable to school